tdiprima/ML-Python-Projects/docs/Math/nth-root.md

 The "4" is the exponent, and it tells you how many times to multiply 5 by itself.

-## to the power of 1/3

-When we say we raised a number to the power of 1/3, we can say it in a few different ways, but one common way is to say **"to the power of one-third".**

-In this case, "to the power of" means the same thing as "**raised** to the power of".

-"One-third" means the fraction 1/3, of course.

-So, if we were talking about **the cube root of 8**, we could say:

-<span style="color: green; font-weight:bold">the cube root of 8 is 2</span>

-because

-<span style="color: green; font-weight:bold">2 to the power of one-third equals 8</span>

-And:

-<span style="color: green; font-weight:bold">2 * 2 * 2 = 8</span>

 ## Calculate the nth root on a calculator

 Look at the [formula](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/cbrt), there's a button on the calculator that looks like that.